karanja-simon/github-search/README.md

 <div align="center">
-  <sub>Created by <a href="https://twitter.com/mxstbr">Max Stoiber</a> and maintained with ❤️ by an amazing <a href="https://github.com/orgs/react-boilerplate/teams/core">team of developers</a>.</sub>
+  <sub>Uses <a href="https://github.com/orgs/react-boilerplate">React biolerplate</a>, created by <a href="https://twitter.com/mxstbr">Max Stoiber</a> and maintained with ❤️ by an amazing <a href="https://github.com/orgs/react-boilerplate/teams/core">team of developers</a>.</sub>
 </div>

-## Features
+## Description
-A simple github repository search built on <a href="https://github.com/orgs/react-boilerplate">react boilerplate</a>.
+A simple github repository search built with <a href="https://github.com/orgs/react-boilerplate">react boilerplate</a> and react best practices.

 ## License

-This project is licensed under the MIT license, Copyright (c) 2018 Maximilian Stoiber.
+This project is licensed under the MIT license, Copyright (c) 2018 S.Karanja.
 For more information see `LICENSE.md`.